Canada’s Low-Risk Alcohol Drinking Guidelines among Post-secondary Students

 Fact sheet

 Heavy alcohol consumption is one of the most challenging issues facing institutions of higher education; harmful use or misuse can lead to the degradation of the on-campus environment and affect the quality of education.
-Recently, the Canadian Centre on Substance Abuse (CCSA) released Canada’s Low-Risk Alcohol Dinking Guidelines (LRADG).
+Recently, the Canadian Centre on Substance Abuse (CCSA) released Canada’s Low-Risk Alcohol Drinking Guidelines (LRADG).

 Recommendations within these guidelines state that women should not exceed two alcoholic drinks per day, 10 per week, and that men should have no more than three alcoholic drinks a day, 15 per week.
 For both sexes, an extra beverage is allowed on special occasions.